Scarabol/rock-raiders-web/README.md

 ### Important

-- Walker digger never completes to drill down hard rock
-- Ore and Crystals are shown at 100% even though there was plenty left (in rubble and walls)
 - Selection layer has bad performance and behaves funny when hovering GUI
 - Refactor job system to allow multi-carry jobs
 - Refactor upgrade system and make vehicles upgradeable